 So, it’s a win-win situation!
 Agroforestry not only benefits the environment, but can make landowners’ operations more lucrative.
 However, the initial investment is costly with a slow financial return, and unfortunately, DEFRA doesn’t currently provide grants that support agroforestry in England.

-We need more funding to be made available to help make agroforestry the future of farming.
+We need more funding to be made available to help make agroforestry the future of farming and integrate agroforestry projects into the natural environment.

 - Watch this video from Forestry England that explores how planting trees can benefit the environment.